Linguistic history of India: Hindustani

 Hindustani is right now the most spoken language in the Indian subcontinent and the fourth most spoken language in the world.
 The development of Hindustani revolves around the various Hindi dialects originating mainly from Sauraseni Apabhramsha.
-A Jain text Shravakachar written in 933AD is considered the first Hindi book.
-Modern Hindi is based on the prestigious Khariboli dialect which started to take Persian and Arabic words too with the establishment of the Delhi Sultanate; however, the Arabic-Persian influence was profound mainly on Urdu and to a lesser extent on Hindi.
-Khadiboli also started to spread across North India as a vernacular form previously commonly known as Hindustani.
-Amir Khusrow wrote poems in Khariboli and Brajbhasha and referred that language as Hindavi.
-During the Bhakti era, many poems were composed in Khariboli, Brajbhasa, and Awadhi.
+A Jain text Shravakachar written in 933 CE is considered the first Old Hindi book.
+Modern Hindustani is based on the prestigious Kauravi (Khariboli) dialect which started to take Persian, Arabic and Turkic words too with the establishment of the Delhi Sultanate; however, the Perso-Arabic influence was profound mainly on Urdu and to a lesser extent on Hindi.
+Khariboli also started to spread across North India as a vernacular form previously commonly known as Hindustani.
+Amir Khusrau wrote poems in Khariboli and Braj Bhasha and referred that language as Hindavi.
+During the Bhakti era, many poems were composed in Khariboli, Braj Bhasa, and Awadhi.
 One such classic is Ramcharitmanas, written by Tulsidas in Awadhi.
-In 1623 Jatmal wrote a book in Khariboli with the name 'Gora Badal ki Katha'.
+In 1623 Jatmal wrote a book in Khariboli with the name 'Gore Badal Ki Katha'.

 The establishment of British rule in the subcontinent saw the clear division of Hindi and Urdu registers.
 This period also saw the rise of modern Hindi literature starting with Bharatendu Harishchandra.
-This period also shows further Sanskritization of the Hindi language in literature.
-Hindi is right now the official language in nine states of India— Uttar Pradesh, Bihar, Rajasthan, Jharkhand, Madhya Pradesh, Chhattisgarh, Uttarakhand, Haryana and Himachal Pradesh—and the National Capital Territory of Delhi.
+This period also shows further Sanskritisation of the Hindi language in literature.
+Hindi is right now the official language in nine states of India— Uttar Pradesh, Bihar, Rajasthan, Jharkhand, Madhya Pradesh, Chhattisgarh, Uttarakhand, Haryana and Himachal Pradesh—and the union territories of Andaman and Nicobar Islands, Chandigarh and the National Capital Territory of Delhi.
 Post-independence Hindi became the official language of the Central Government of India along with English.
-Urdu has been the national and official language of Pakistan as well as the lingua franca of the country.
+Urdu has been the national and official language of Pakistan as well as the lingua franca of the country; though it is also an official Eighth Schedule language in India, the status and cultural heritage of which are recognised by the Constitution of India — alongside having official status in six states— Uttar Pradesh, West Bengal, Andhra Pradesh, Telangana, Bihar, Jharkhand—and the union territories of Jammu and Kashmir, Ladakh and the National Capital Territory of Delhi.

 Outside the India, Hindustani is widely understood in other parts of the Indian subcontinent and also used as a lingua franca, and is the main language of Bollywood.